yasaslive/anaconda-package-updater/README.md

 # Anaconda Package Updater

-### Updates conda and pip packges in every conda environment.
+### Updates conda and pip packages in every conda environment.

-Use task sheduler to auto update all packges weekly or monthly
+Use task scheduler to auto update all packages weekly or monthly!

 Made with ❤️ in Sri Lanka